breakintoprogram/next-bbc-basic/README.md

 The bulk of the Spectrum Next specific code I've written can be found in the z80 files prefixed with "next_".
 I've clearly commented any changes made to R.T.Russell's original source files in the source code.

-Any additions or modifications I've made to port this to the Next have been released under the same licensing terms as the original code.
+Any additions or modifications I've made to port this to the Next have been released under the same licensing terms as the original code, and code that has been copied or inspired by other sources is clearly marked, with the appropriate accreditations.

 Dean Belfield
 www.breakintoprogram.co.uk